Günther Feigl: Education

-Günther C. Feigl began his medical education in the USA.
+Feigl began his medical education in the USA.
 After studying in Dallas, Houston and Graz and several years of brain tumor research at the Neuroscience Institute at Baylor College of Medicine in the Texas Medical Center in Houston, the largest medical center in the world, he was working on his thesis on radiosurgery in the treatment of pituitary tumors using the gamma-knife method.
 He did his neurosurgical training in Germany, where he trained at INI (International Neuroscience Institute) in Hannover with the worldwide renowned neurosurgeon and pioneer in the field of neurosurgery Madjid Samii.
-In Tübingen he trained with Marcos Tatagiba where he completed his residency in neurosurgery.
+In Tübingen, he trained with Marcos Tatagiba where he completed his residency in neurosurgery.
 Feigl got a Ph.D. from the Eberhard Karls University in Tübingen.

 Career

-Günther C. Feigl habilitated at the Eberhard Karl University in Tübingen and has equally acquired an associate professorship for neurosurgery.
+Feigl studied at the Eberhard Karl University in Tübingen and has equally acquired an associate professorship for neurosurgery.
 As Head of Skull Base Surgery at Katharinenhospital in Stuttgart, he specialized in minimally invasive neurosurgery and neuroendoscopy.